National parks of Canada: Co-management

 Another example is Torngat Mountains National Park.
 In 2005, it was established as a result of the Labrador Inuit Land Claims Agreement.
 It preserves the aboriginal rights of the Labrador Inuit in Canada, which are land, resources and self-government rights.
 The federal government also signed the Labrador Inuit Park Impacts and Benefits Agreement with Inuit Association.
 As with the Ivvavik agreement, it ensures that Inuit can continue to use land and resources as their traditional activities and keep their exclusive relationship with the land and ecosystems.
 In addition, they agreed to manage the park cooperatively.
-A seven-member co-operative management board will be established to advise the federal minister of Environment for the matters of parks eco-management.
+A seven-member co-operative management board was established to advise the federal minister of Environment for the matters of parks eco-management.

 Parks Canada recognized Indigenous knowledge and their unique historical and cultural relationship with the lands, and thus, Parks Canada started to cooperate with Indigenous people for park management.
 Following 1985, began the creation of new national parks or national park reserves, including Aulavik, Nááts’ihch’oh, Tuktut Nogait and Thaidene Nëné, in the Northwest Territories.
-Qausuittuq, Quttinirpaaq, Sirmilik and Ukkusiksalik, in Nunvut.
-Akami-Uapishkᵁ-KakKasuak-Mealy Mountains and Torngat Mountains in Newfoundland and Labrador.
+Qausuittuq, Quttinirpaaq, Sirmilik and Ukkusiksalik, in Nunavut.
+Akami-Uapishkᵁ-KakKasuak-Mealy.
+Mountains and Torngat Mountains in Newfoundland and Labrador.
 Sable Island, Nova Scotia.
 The Bruce Peninsula and Rouge in Ontario.
 Wapusk, Manitoba, and Gwaii Haanas and Gulf Islands in British Columbia.